|

 did not have to choose between an all-or-nothing response, and we eliminated the vulnerable and provocative nuclear missiles

 in Turkey.
 I wish I had done more, but we were in the midst of the Cold War, and our options were limited.
+The United States and our NATO allies faced a strong Soviet and Warsaw Pact conventional threat.
+Many of the allies (and

 some in Washington as well) felt strongly that preserving the U.S. option of launching a first strike was necessary for the